svikashk/agile/agile/kanban-what-are-kanban-cards.md

 ---
 layout: default
-title: What is a Kanban Card? | Agile Library
+title: What is a Kanban Card?
+The complete guide | Agile Library
 page_title: What is a Kanban Card
 breadcrumb_title: What is a Kanban Card
 has_children: false